PDM4AR/exercises/docs/07-optimization-clean.md

 #### **Minimize total sailing time** (`min_total_sailing_time`)

-Plan a voyage such that the total sailing time, i.e. the total number of hours spent in the sea during the multiple island-tosialnd journeys, is minimized.
+Plan a voyage such that the total sailing time, i.e. the total number of hours spent in the sea during the multiple island-to-island journeys, is minimized.

 #### **Minimize total L1-norm travelled distance** (`min_total_travelled_L1_distance`)